IvanMartinezRomero/IvanMartinezRomero/README.md

 I’m looking for help with using GitHub in general

-How to reach me: vansin2006@gmail.com
+How to reach me: ivan.mromero@edu.upct.es

 Pronouns: he/him
 <!--